Release date: August 31, 2018

 When you have finished your flight over the city, register in the Rome Reborn Community on our website, gauge your level of expertise, and see how you stack up against other users.
 Engage with other members of the Community through the Forum.

-The application is available in these languages: Chinese, English, Italian.
+The application is available in these languages: Chinese and English.
+Coming soon: Italian.

 Fantastic educational tool, great for forum experts and beginners alike.
 The Roman forum is notoriously difficult to understand and reconstruct, and visitors often report feeling overwhelmed and confused by the mass of unlabeled and overlapping remains.
 Rome Reborn VR not only offers beautiful reconstructions of these buildings, but is further enriched by summaries and discussions of each structure.
 It's a great way to introduce newcomers to this material, and to enrich the experience of those already well-familiar with this critical section of ancient Rome.
 An invaluable contribution!

 I am a PhD student in Classical Studies at Columbia, and I had the absolute pleasure of experiencing a trial run of Roma Reborn (with the VR headset) last week.
 It is absolutely AMAZING.
 I saw it after a few intense weeks of studying the Roman forum, and it was so wonderful to see all the parts and fragments come together and experience the space in this comprehensive way.
 It was honestly an incredibly beautiful and moving experience.
 The program is very user-friendly, easy to follow and understand.
 Really wonderful for all levels - for beginning students to advanced professors.
 Looking forward to re-entering the VR world of Roma Reborn again soon!
 Superb work!!!

 è notevole veramente notevole.
 So che dietro c'è un enorme lavoro scientifico (che non sta dietro a tutte le ricorstruzioni che circolano), ed è bellissimo!